Reasoning Through Execution: Unifying Process and Outcome Rewards for Code Generation: Related Work

 Although these execution-guided approaches show promise, our experiments indicate they are insufficient for complex programming tasks that require deeper reasoning.
 While execution feedback is easy to measure, it alone provides little guidance on how to improve solutions that fail or how to make working solutions more efficient.
 More importantly, it offers no feedback during the intermediate stages of development, when early course corrections could prevent cascading errors.

-Consider implementing an efficient sorting algorithm: a model might write code that passes all test cases but uses an inefficient $O(n^2)$ approach.
-Outcome supervision would mark this as a success, missing the opportunity to guide the model toward a more optimal $O(n \log n)$ solution.
+Consider implementing an efficient sorting algorithm: a model might write code that passes all test cases but uses an $O(n^2)$ approach.
+Existing outcome supervision methods would mark this as a success, missing the opportunity to guide the model toward an optimal $O(n \log n)$ solution.
 Similarly, if the code fails, a sparse "fail" signal provides no insight into whether the error lies in the algorithmic approach, the implementation details, or edge case handling.
-These limitations of both process and outcome supervision highlight the need to rethink how to supervise the development of complex programs, where both theoretical understanding and practical implementation must evolve together.
+These limitations highlight the need to rethink how to supervise the development of complex programs, where both theoretical understanding and practical implementation must evolve together—operating at a higher abstraction level than typical repair-focused methods.